rapid7/metasploit-framework/How-to-use-command-stagers.md

 ## VBS Command Stager - Windows Only

-The VBS command stager is for Windows.
-What this does is it encodes our payload with Base64, save it on the target machine, also writes a [VBS script](https://github.com/rapid7/metasploit-framework/blob/master/data/exploits/cmdstager/vbs_b64) using the echo command, then then let the VBS script to decode the Base64 payload, and execute it.
+The [VBS command stager](https://github.com/rapid7/metasploit-framework/blob/master/lib/rex/exploitation/cmdstager/vbs.rb) is for Windows.
+What this does is it encodes our payload with Base64, save it on the target machine, also writes a [VBS script](https://github.com/rapid7/metasploit-framework/blob/master/data/exploits/cmdstager/vbs_b64) using the echo command, and then lets the VBS script to decode the Base64 payload, and execute it.

 If you are exploiting Windows that supports Powershell, then you might want to [consider using that instead](https://github.com/rapid7/metasploit-framework/wiki/How-to-use-Powershell-in-an-exploit) of the VBS stager, because Powershell tends to be more stealthy.